-- A safe and welcoming environment for children and other vulnerable people involved in any activities, free from abuse and fear of abuse in all its forms. - A culture where safeguarding practice is widely understood, openly discussed and where the workforce recognise the role they play in keeping children, other vulnerable people, themselves and their colleagues, safe from harm. - A clear system which promotes and supports constant vigilance, prevention and early intervention in safeguarding matters and where necessary prompt and thorough action in response to any reported concerns or incidents. - To apply legislation, government policy and guidance and football governing body regulation, policy and guidance where applicable. - To work closely together with local statutory agencies and other partners to promote and safeguard the welfare of children and other vulnerable people.
+- A safe and welcoming environment for children and other vulnerable people involved in any activities, free from abuse and fear of abuse in all its forms. - A culture where safeguarding practice is widely understood, openly discussed and where the workforce recognises the role, they play in keeping children, other vulnerable people, themselves and their colleagues, safe from harm. - A clear system which promotes and supports constant vigilance, prevention and early intervention in safeguarding matters and where necessary prompt and thorough action in response to any reported concerns or incidents. - To apply legislation, Government Policy guidance and Football Governing Body regulation, policy and guidance where applicable. - To work closely together with local statutory agencies and other partners to promote and safeguard the welfare of children and other vulnerable people.